Okkurat/r-ddit/README.md

-Next.js textboard type of app.
-In active development.
-Using Clerk for authentication.
-TypeScript for type safety.
-MongoDB for database.
-TailwindCSS for styling.
-Zod for schema validation.
-Next.js 14 with app directory and server components and actions.
+Certainly!
+Here’s a polished version of your README:

+---

+## Next.js Textboard Application

+### Overview

+This application is a textboard-style platform currently under active development.
+It leverages the following technologies:

+- **Authentication**: Clerk
+- **Language**: TypeScript
+- **Database**: MongoDB
+- **Styling**: TailwindCSS
+- **Schema Validation**: Zod
+- **Framework**: Next.js 14 with App Directory and Server Components

-Despite the name, the app is more like an textboard.
+Despite its name, the application functions more like a traditional textboard.

-TODO list:
+### TODO List

-mongoDB schema type guarding (remove the use of any everywhere) Fancy up the UI
+- **Refine MongoDB Schema**: Improve type safety by eliminating the use of `any` throughout the application.
-Maybe add features like editing posts, deleting posts, etc.
-Add functionalities for users
-Write tests for the app
+- **Enhance UI**: Revamp the user interface to be more visually appealing and user-friendly.
+- **Implement Post Management Features**: Add functionality for editing and deleting posts.
+- **Expand User Features**: Introduce additional functionalities for user management and interaction.
+- **Write Tests**: Develop comprehensive tests to ensure the robustness and reliability of the application.

+---